 Interested international graduate students and hosts may apply online to participate.
 Applications will be available in the fall.
 After you complete your application, you will be contacted with your matches and logistical details.

 You will find helpful information on the Graduate InterConnect Blog about graduate student life written by Graduate InterConnect Peer Mentors.
 Topics include transportation, things to do in the local area, campus life, and more.
 On and off-campus resources are highlighted to assist with your student needs.
 Details about upcoming Graduate InterConnect events are updated throughout the year.

 ESL/ELL Academic Writing Series

-The Graduate Resource Center provides specialized workshops for international graduate students about campus and community resources, and U.S. culture.
-In addition, the GRC provides writing consultation services and English communication workshops, and helps students find the best resources on campus to develop their English skills.
+The Graduate & Postdoctoral Scholar Resource Center provides specialized workshops for international graduate students about campus and community resources, and U.S. culture.
+In addition, the GPSRC provides writing consultation services and English communication workshops, and helps students find the best resources on campus to develop their English skills.

 The Program in Academic English offers a number of courses and services that are designed to help international graduate students succeed at UCI.
 In addition, they are provide language testing for international graduate students needed for admissions and teaching assistantships.
 The courses and services are for students in all academic disciplines.